gordon-cs/gordon-360-api/README.md

 }
 ```
 Response will include an access token which should be included in subsequent request headers.
-Specifically include it in the `Authorization` header like so `Bearer YOUR-ACCESS-TOKEN`
+Specifically, include it in the `Authorization` header like so `Bearer YOUR-ACCESS-TOKEN`

 ### Memberships
 What is it?
 Resource that respresents the affiliation between a student and a club.

-Who has access?
-It's complicated.

 ##### GET